rockstor/rockstor-doc/clients.rst

 Unix/Linux
 ^^^^^^^^^^

-   On a Unix/Linux client, the RockStor server will appear in the File explorer application as an entry of the form **RockStor@<ip-address>** under **Browse Network** .
+   On a Unix/Linux client, the Rockstor server will appear in the File explorer application as an entry of the form **Rockstor@<ip-address>** under **Browse Network** .
 Clicking on the server will display the available exported shares that have Browseable true.

-   If the RockStor server does not appear in the File explorer, a connection can be made by selecting 'Connect to Server'
+   If the Rockstor server does not appear in the File explorer, a connection can be made by selecting 'Connect to Server'

    .. image:: smb_linux_network.png
       :scale: 65%